 Despite being a small city, Mill Valley has a lot of people using the bus to get to and from work every day.
 Most of these people on the bus are using it to get to good jobs in other cities.

 Mill Valley is a somewhat ethnically-diverse city.
 The people who call Mill Valley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mill Valley residents report their race to be White, followed by Asian.
-Important ancestries of people in Mill Valley include English, Irish, European, and Italian.
+Important ancestries of people in Mill Valley include English, German, Irish, Italian, and Scottish.

 The most common language spoken in Mill Valley is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Polish.